White paper - web edition

 Source relationship

-This version adapts the white paper for direct reading within the site while keeping the main RSE page focused on the conceptual frame.
+This version adapts the whitepaper for direct reading within the site while keeping the main RSE page focused on the conceptual frame.
+The companion page now sits beside it so the original formulation and the later refinement can be read as a lineage rather than a contradiction.